Desktop / Laptop Client Install and Configure

 The custom installer does not ask the user for any device specific information, and can be distributed through several means:

-• Apple's Device Enrollment Program (DEP) uses the custom installer to enroll institutionally purchased devices automatically with your FileWave server (See the DEP section later in this Chapter for more details).
+- Apple's Automated Device Enrollment (ADE) uses the custom installer to enroll institutionally purchased devices automatically with your FileWave Server.

-• Add the custom installer to an image set when doing direct or network mass imaging (See the Imaging Chapter of this manual for more details).
+- Add the custom installer to an image set when doing direct or network mass imaging.

 Note: FileWave provides "recipes" of possible deployment workflows for the custom installer in the KB.